What's New in WebHelpers

 webhelpers.html.tags: The text() helper has a "type" argument for new HTML 5 input types.

-webhelpers.html.tags: No longer adds an "id" attribute to hidden fields generated by the ``form()`` helper, to prevent IDs from clashing if the page contains multiple forms.
+webhelpers.html.tags: Don't add an "id" attribute to hidden fields generated by the ``form()`` helper: the IDs clash if there are multiple forms on the page.
 To create a hidden field with an ID, call hidden() directly.

 WebHelpers 1.0 has a lot of new features compared to 0.6.4.
-Several modules deprecated in 0.6.4 were removed, but otherwise there are only a few API incompatibilities with the 0.6 series.
+Several modules deprecated in 0.6.4 were removed, but otherwise there are only a few API incompatibilties with the 0.6 series.

 webhelpers.html.secure_form was moved to webhelpers.pylonslib.secure_form because it depends on Pylons.